F5Networks/f5-ci-docs/docs/tutorials/bigip-ha.rst

 #. :ref:`Set up RBAC <k8s-rbac>` as needed.
 #. :ref:`Create a Deployment <k8s-bigip-ctlr-deployment>` for each ``k8s-bigip-ctlr`` instance.
 #.
-Include the correct IP address or hostname for each BIG-IP device in each Deployment.
+Provide the IP address/hostname for the active device in one Deployment, and the standby device in the other Deployment.

    .. literalinclude:: /kubernetes/config_examples/f5-k8s-bigip-ctlr_ha-active.yaml
       :emphasize-lines: 31
       :caption: Deployment with IP address for active BIG-IP device

 #.
-Upload the Deployment to the Kubernetes/OpenShift API server in each Cluster.
+Upload the Deployments to the Kubernetes/OpenShift API server.

    .. code-block:: console